Python3-8/Mouse-Mover/README.md

     * In the command line window
     on your friend's computer, run the
     command **_python3.8 Client.py_**
-    * Have your friend follow the instructions
+    * Have your friend type in the IP address
-    shown on the command line window on your
+    and port shown on the command line window
+    on your computer in the command line window
-    computer
+    on their computer
     * Move your computer mouse and watch your
     friend's mouse cursor move